 Payment options should also be familiar to your overseas customers.
 While credit card payments are accepted worldwide, there are many countries where customers prefer to use different payment methods.
 For example, invoicing is a popular payment method for online purchases on all Scandinavian e-commerce sites, while PayPal has a lot of popularity among German online customers.

 4. Your website (SEO Translation)

-What are your prospects really searching for?
+Whether you are expanding to Germany or China, your target audience is using search engines to search for the products that you are selling.
+But what are your prospects really searching for?
 It is important not to simply translate your English keywords into different languages and assume that your international customers use the same terms.

 You need to carry out keyword research in each market to weave the keywords into your copy.
 This will not only increase your online visibility, but it will help you sound natural.